-Diana oversees the Center for Business Analytics, a hub for collaboration between industry and academia.
-She leads the biennial Drexel LeBow Analytics 50, a national recognition of industry analytics innovators.
+Diana oversees the college’s Center for Business Analytics, a hub for analytics collaboration between industry and academia.
+She leads the biennial Drexel LeBow Analytics 50, a national recognition of analytics distinction across organizations.
 She has written several articles about analytics and business and a book chapter on data storytelling.

 Prior to joining Drexel LeBow in 2013, Diana managed communications efforts and international business experiences for Arcadia University’s School of Global Business and oversaw journal publications for Springer publishing company.
-She received a BA in Professional Writing from York College of Pennsylvania and a MS in Public Communication from Drexel University.
-She is currently pursuing a MBA with a concentration in business analytics at Drexel LeBow.
+She received a BA in Professional Writing from York College of Pennsylvania and a MS in Communication from Drexel University.
+She is currently pursuing a MBA with a concentration in business analytics and a minor in leadership and teams at Drexel LeBow.

 - Student consulting projects